Published Thursday, June 13, 2013 | 11:35 p.m.

 His story checked out, but the woman turned out to have an arrest warrant and a record of prostitution arrests.
 Those were the details outlined in a Metro Police report sparked by a three-month investigation into Connell.
 The investigation uncovered Connell’s history of soliciting oral sex from a 58-year-old woman, according to the report.

-Connell, who worked the South Central Area Command for the majority of his 18-year career, now faces five counts of soliciting prostitution.
+Connell, who worked the South Central Area Command for the majority of his 13-year Metro career, now faces five counts of soliciting prostitution.

 The 25-page report indicates the following: